mia-platform/miactl/docs/40_examples.md

 miactl deploy development --project-id <your-project-id> --revision main
 ```

-You can customize the way your project is deployed:
+You can customize the way your Project is deployed:

 ```sh
 miactl deploy development --no-semver --revision tags/v1.0.0